ppy/osu-wiki/news/2025/2025-03-27-the-followpoint-special-behind-the-banhammer.md

 We've had this rolling joke around for a while now, where moderators would react with :slow: emoji (containing Slowpoke Pokémon image) when somebody acted on a report, or a case that was already handled by someone else.

-This later escalated into a more general and wide Slowpoke spread in the moderator communities, notably with [Civil oath](https://osu.ppy.sh/users/3216107) building identity around it; Slowpoke naming strategies arose from that momentum just as well and somehow sticked around to this day.
+This later escalated into a more general and wide Slowpoke spread in the moderator communities, notably with ::Civil oath::{ user-id=3216107 } building identity around it; Slowpoke naming strategies arose from that momentum just as well and somehow sticked around to this day.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>